AndyA/encoding-sleuth/README.md

 * flag code points >= 0x110000 as '`above-max`'
 * flag unnecessary long encodings as '`non-canonical`'

 Generally speaking the presence of any of these flags is likely to indicate a problem with the input data; the precise interpretation depends on your use case.

+### Non-canonical UTF8

 `non-canonical` UTF8 sequences are syntactically valid UTF8 that use more bytes than necessary to encode a particular code point.
 Any code point between 0x00 and 0x80000000 can be encoded using the 6 byte form but, in practice, valid UTF8 will use the shortest possible encoding so `non-canonical` may indicate that the bytes being analysed are not "normal" UTF8.

 During parsing by `analyse` a new span is returned each time the `enc` or `flags` fields change; runs of bytes with the same encoding and flags are merged and returned as a single span.
 There's a very slight speed-up from turning off tests that you're not interested in but the main reason to disable checks is to simplify processing of the returned spans.
 Generally it's fine to use the defaults.